-2.1 SUSTAINABLE BUILDING INDICATORS
+2.1 Sustainable building indicators

-- 13 international headquarters have sustainable building certifications, representing 34.6 percent of the area of MAPFRE's main buildings. - 44 international headquarters operate under the environmental and energy aspects of the SIGMAYEc3.
+- international headquarters building sustainable certifications, representing 34.6 percent of the area of MAPFRE's main buildings. - 44 international headquarters operate under the environmental and energy aspects of the SIGMAYEc3.
 The first Zero Waste certification (AENOR Regulation) has been obtained for the complex where the Group's headquarters are located, in Majadahonda (Madrid, Spain).